mateusnbm/chrome-dinosaur/README.md

 ## Notes:

-1. The libraries in use claim to work on multiple operating systems.
+1. The libraries being used claim to work on multiple operating systems.
 Although, the program was developed and tested only on a machine running macOS.
+Most likely, the arrow down key won't be recognized on Linux or Windows, to fix this issue take a look [here](https://github.com/SavinaRoja/PyUserInput/issues/95).
+You'll need to change the arrow down key code with the one suitable for your OS.